-- 5.64 The Reasoned Justification for Policy HO2 (B) identifies the Designated Rural Areas to which Policy HO2 (B) applies. - 5.65 All Rural Exception Site applicants must be accompanied by a local housing need survey which should contain the information set out in the Reasoned Justification for the Policy HO2 (B).
-In addition, the survey analysis should identify types of local connection that households in housing need have with a Parish to inform the proposed method for prioritising and allocating the dwellings. - 5.66 If a survey of local housing need supporting an application under Policy HO2 (B) has been conducted more than four years prior to a planning application being submitted, the Council will require the housing need and affordability data to be updated to ensure the continued suitability of the proposed housing to meet local needs. - 5.67 Any local housing needs survey which has been conducted more than five years prior to a planning application being submitted, will not be considered adequate to support a development proposal under Policy HO2 (B). - 5.68 The Council's Housing Register provides supplementary information on households in housing need that would prefer to live in a specific Parish.
+- 5.64 In the circumstances described in Policy HO2 (B) small affordable housing developments to meet local need will be permitted within Designated Rural Areas which would not otherwise be released for housing.
+These will only be permitted if it can be demonstrated that there is a proven need for the number, type and tenure of dwellings proposed, and the Council is satisfied that the affordable housing will remain affordable and exclusively available for local needs in perpetuity. - 5.65 The Reasoned Justification for Policy HO2 (B) identifies the Designated Rural Areas to which Policy HO2 (B) applies. - 5.66 All Rural Exception Site applicants must be accompanied by a local housing need survey which should contain the information set out in the Reasoned Justification for the Policy HO2 (B).
+In addition, the survey analysis should identify types of local connection that households in housing need have with a Parish to inform the proposed method for prioritising and allocating the dwellings. - 5.67 If a survey of local housing need supporting an application under Policy HO2 (B) has been conducted more than four years prior to a planning application being submitted, the Council will require the housing need and affordability data to be updated to ensure the continued suitability of the proposed housing to meet local needs. - 5.68 Any local housing needs survey which has been conducted more than five years prior to a planning application being submitted, will not be considered adequate to support a development proposal under Policy HO2 (B). - 5.69 The Council's Housing Register provides supplementary information on households in housing need that would prefer to live in a specific Parish.
 The Council can also provide information on the number of existing affordable homes and vacancies that have occurred in a Parish.
-If requested, this information can supplement a local housing needs survey, but will not substitute it. - 5.69 To ensure future occupancy from within the parish-wide survey area, applicants should plan to meet, in aggregate, not more than 50% of the identified local housing need for affordable housing. - 5.70 The Rural Community Council of Essex (RCCE) employs a Rural Housing Enabler to advise and assist Parish Councils and rural communities on conducting effective local housing need surveys.
-The Council expects all applicants proposing Rural Exceptions Sites to work in partnership with the Rural Housing Enablers and Parish Councils to identify the local housing need. - 5.71 The Council encourages all applicants proposing affordable housing on Rural Exception Sites to work with a Registered Provider that supports the work of the Rural Housing Enabler employed by the RCCE.
+If requested, this information can supplement a local housing needs survey, but will not substitute it. - 5.70 To ensure future occupancy from within the parish-wide survey area, applicants should plan to meet, in aggregate, 50% of the identified local housing need for affordable housing. - 5.71 The Rural Community Council of Essex (RCCE) employs a Rural Housing Enabler to advise and assist Parish Councils and rural communities on conducting effective local housing need surveys.
+The Council expects all applicants proposing Rural Exceptions Sites to work in partnership with the Rural Housing Enablers and Parish Councils to identify the local housing need. - 5.72 The Council encourages all applicants proposing affordable housing on Rural Exception Sites to work with a Registered Provider that supports the work of the Rural Housing Enabler employed by the RCCE.
 These Registered Providers have experience in delivering affordable housing in rural areas and work within an agreed framework.